theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 progressstate: 5
 ---

-This section shows how to use the *SAP Table and Views* component.
+This section shows how to use the *SAP Table or View* component.

 ### Look Up an SAP Table or View

-1. When adding a new *Service*, select *SAP Table and Views* as the **Extraction Type**.
+1. When adding a new *Service*, select *SAP Table or View* as the **Extraction Type**.
 2. Click **[Save and edit]**.
 The *Search SAP Table or View* menu opens.
-3. Enter the name of the Table or View to be extracted in the field **Search by name** (1) or search for description of a Table.
+3. Enter the name of the Table or View to be extracted in the field **Search by name** (1) or search for a Table description.
 Use wildcards ( * ) if needed.
 ![SAP-Table-or-Views](/img/content/yunio/Search-table-view.png){:class="img-responsive" width="750px"}
 4. Click **[Search]** (2) to display the search results.
 5. Select a source file from the list of available search results (3).
 The extraction settings of *SAP Table and Views* open automatically.<br>

-The *SAP Table and Views* settings consist of the following subsections:
+The *SAP Table or View* settings consist of the following subsections:

 ![yunIO-table](/img/content/yunio/table-settings.png){:class="img-responsive" width="750px"}